airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 2024-10-14 19:37:11,923 [INFO] Workflow 'simple_weather' completed with result: {'content': 'The current weather in Zagreb is 17 degrees Celsius, with forecasted temperatures of 14 degrees Celsius on October 14, 15 degrees Celsius on October 15, and 15 degrees Celsius on October 16.', 'refusal': None, 'role': 'assistant', 'function_call': None, 'tool_calls': None}
 ```

-## Conclusion

-In this tutorial, we explored how to **leverage non-OpenAI models with FastAgency** by making just a few lines of code changes to an existing example.
-By configuring the Language Model (LLM) and updating the system message, we demonstrated how simple it is to switch to a different model, specifically the `meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo`.
+This example demonstrates the power of the AutoGen runtime within FastAgency, showcasing how to **leverage non-OpenAI models with FastAgency** by making just a few lines of code.
+By leveraging FastAgency, developers can quickly build interactive, scalable applications that interact with live data sources.

-You’ve learned how to:

-- **Configure a non-OpenAI model** within FastAgency.
-- **Easily transition between models** with minimal code changes.

-With these skills, you now have the foundation to integrate other non-OpenAI models into your projects, opening up new possibilities for building robust and diverse applications.